ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

-In order to add Ubuntu Advantage support services to all supported LTS, ubuntu-advantage-tools will need to be updated periodically to add support for new support services offered on those Ubuntu releases.
-Regular (non-LTS) releases will likely not have many available support services so risk is limited on regular releases.
+In order to add Ubuntu Advantage support services to all supported LTS, ubuntu-advantage-tools will need to be updated periodically to add support for new services offered on those Ubuntu releases.
+Regular (non-LTS) releases will likely not have many available support services, so risk is limited on regular releases.

 ubuntu-advantage-tools is a python client used to attach machines to existing Ubuntu Advantage support contracts and initialize support